 The purpose of this workshop is to build on an emerging endeavour to bring these two areas of activity together.
 Participants in the workshop will share research into Bayesian methods and big data for social good, as well as discuss related problems that might be addressed using Bayesian approaches.
 In addition to formal presentations, participants will form collaborative groups to work on new problems and present their findings at a final session on the last day of the workshop which overlaps with a more general conference on 'Bayesian Statistics in the Big Data Era'.

 The workshop will provide opportunities for early career researchers around the world who are interested in issues of social good to form lifelong international networks for their immediate and future careers.
 The semi-structured environment will encourage and progress new research opportunities.
 The anticipated outputs of the workshop include outlines of journal articles and/or chapters of a new book on this topic, as well as a starting place for practical solutions to problems posed.

-To pre-register for this event, please click on the blue "Apply here" button on the top of the page.
+To pre-register for this event, please click on the blue "Apply here" button at the top of the page.

 Please note that registration for this event is free but participants will have to cover all other expenses including travel, lodging and meals.

 (Prices of board and lodging at CIRM are available here: https://www.cirm-math.com/prices.html )

 There is a maximum number of participants so registrations will be received on a first come first served basis.

 The organisers reserve the right to refuse participants if necessary.